Church of St Mary and St Melor, Amesbury: Interior

-The northwest window of the chancel has some 14th and 15th-century glass.
+The north-west window of the chancel has some 14th and 15th-century glass.
 Wall memorials range in date from 1683 to the 20th century, among them several in marble and gilt for members of the Antrobus family from the late 19th century onwards.
 In the nave is a brass memorial to Sir Edmund Antrobus, 2nd Baronet (1792–1870).

 The 12th-century Purbeck marble font is on a 15th-century limestone base; there is a second medieval font at the west end.
 In the south transept is a 15th-century clock mechanism, in use until the early 20th century.

 Three galleries were removed during 19th-century restoration.
 The 15th-century oak chancel screen was removed by Butterfield and reinstated in 1907.
 Butterfield designed new furnishings, including the pulpit; most of these survive, but his decoration of the east wall in marble and polychrome tiles is hidden behind a curtain, and has been covered since at least 1979.

 The organ with its elaborate case came from the redundant St Edmund's Church, Salisbury in 1983, replacing an 1888 instrument which was in disrepair by 1979.

 In 1946, two bells cast by John Taylor & Co were added to the six already in the tower; the oldest are two cast by John Wallis in 1619.
 The bells were retuned and rehung in 1999.

 Parts of a Saxon wheel-cross were found under the chancel floor in 1907.